,

 Her friend and band-mate, Julia Hoe, shared a story with the audience while the band performed over 20 of Aunty’s favorite songs last Sunday.

 She recalled a time when Ku`ulei brought her guitar to her friend at Hotel Molokai for him to repair.
 He forgot the guitar and it ended up disappearing.
-But a local Molokai boy who she helped raise was living in Honolulu at the time, found the guitar at a pawn shop with her name written inside the guitar.
+But a local Molokai boy who she helped raise was living in Honolulu at the time, found the guitar at a Local Pawn Shop with her name written inside the guitar.

 He bought the guitar, thinking she sold it because she needed money.
 He flew to Molokai to find her and give it back to her.